 Why Do People Need a Chickenpox Vaccine?

 Most cases of chickenpox are relatively mild and run their course in five to 10 days.
 But it can be very serious, even life-threatening, in a small percentage of people.
 Before the varicella vaccine was licensed in the U.S. in 1995, there were approximately 100 deaths and more than 11,000 hospitalizations a year from chickenpox.
-Most of the people who died were healthy before they got chickenpox.

 The risk of serious, life-threatening complications is greatest among infants, adults, and people with weakened immune systems.
 But anyone can develop serious complications and there is no way to predict who will.